open-metadata/OpenMetadata/integrations/connectors/mysql/README.md

 ---
 description: >-
-  In this section, we provide the guides and reference to use the Metabase connector.
+  In this section, we provide the guides and reference to use the Looker connector.
 ---

-# Metabase
+# Looker

-Configure and schedule Metabase **metadata** workflows from the OpenMetadata UI.
+Configure and schedule Looker **metadata** workflows from the OpenMetadata UI.

 * [Requirements](./#requirements)
 * [Metadata Ingestion](./#metadata-ingestion)